Mystery of the Gentiles

 “For this reason I, Paul, the prisoner of Christ Jesus for you Gentiles—if indeed you have heard of the dispensation of the grace of God which was given to me for you, how that by revelation He made known to me the mystery (as I have briefly written already, by which, when you read, you may understand my knowledge in the mystery of Christ), which in other ages was not made known to the sons of men, as it has now been revealed by the Spirit to His holy apostles and prophets: that the Gentiles should be fellow heirs, of the same body, and partakers of His promise in Christ through the gospel” (Ephesians 3:1-6).

-While many Jews are still waiting for their Messiah, the understanding and full comprehension of “who is the Christ, the anointed one,” is not manifest even amongst the greatest rabbinic scholars.
-Christ is still hidden to them, and for this reason, Paul said, “I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in” (Romans 11:25).
+While many Jews are still waiting for their Messiah, the understanding and comprehension of “who is the Christ, the anointed one,” is not manifest even amongst the most prominent rabbinic scholars.
+Christ is still hidden from them, and for this reason, Paul said, “I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in” (Romans 11:25).

 Israel’s partial blindness is to Christ—Yeshua—for “they [still] have a zeal for God, but not according to knowledge” (Romans 10:2).
 Yes, many Jews believe in God and even the Holy Spirit.
-However, they lack the knowledge of the Divine nature of Christ.
-His atoning works on the cross, and the promise and indwelling presence of the Holy Spirit.
+However, they lack the knowledge of the Divine nature of Christ—his atoning works on the cross and the promise and indwelling presence of the Holy Spirit.
 And most significantly, they lack the unveiled intimacy with their Heavenly Father.
-Blessed is the church, for flesh and blood has not revealed these to us, but our Father who is in heaven.[ix]
+Blessed is the church, for flesh and blood have not revealed these to us, but our Father in heaven.[ix]

 The Jews are looking for a man and king from the lineage of David, expecting him to destroy their enemies and bring peace to Israel and the nations.
 They are not looking for God to appear in all His Divine Glory, nor are they looking for the Son of God to die and atone for their sins.
 Christ is still a mystery to Israel.
 And for this reason, Israel is still separated from the Gentiles.